 In Column 2, we condition on the institutions in place at the event.
 The estimates are highly suggestive.
-In countries without checks and balances (noncohesive institutions), the probability of turnover is 6 percentage points higher in the five years after a random exit compared to the five years before, with a p-value around 1%.
-In countries with strong checks and balances, there is no significant effect and the point estimate is actually negative.
-These results lend credibility to our assumption that random exits indeed lead to higher expected turnover, at least when such exist occur in countries with weak executive constraints.
+In countries without strong executive constraints (noncohesive institutions), the probability of turnover is 6 percentage points higher in the five years after a random exit compared to the five years before, with a p-value around 1%.
+In countries with strong executive constraints, there is no significant effect and the point estimate is actually negative.
+These results lend credibility to our assumption that random exits indeed lead to higher expected turnover, when they occur in countries with weak executive constraints.

-Results on reform towards cohesive institutions are found in columns 3 and 4 of Table 2.
+Results on reform towards cohesive institutions are found in Columns 3 and 4 of Table 2.
 Consistent with the results on turnover, random exits lead to a higher likelihood of having cohesive political institutions.
 Moreover, this effect is significant only when institutions are initially noncohesive.
 Specifically, the probability of reform is more than 6 percentage points higher in the five years after a random exit from office compared to the five years before.